Oklo: The Story of Nuclear's Startup Revolution

 The Shock

-For Oklo's founders, the news came as a genuine surprise.
-"It was pretty much as much of a surprise to us as anyone else.
-We weren't given any heads up at all before it basically went public yesterday," Cochran told CNBC.
-"We really didn't have any indication that this was coming."
+Inside Oklo, though, it didn’t feel procedural.
+It felt like a blindsiding.
+Caroline Cochran told CNBC they had no warning it was coming: “It was pretty much as much of a surprise to us as anyone else.
+We weren’t given any heads up at all before it basically went public yesterday.
+We really didn’t have any indication that this was coming.”

 The Reason